 If you are starting, whether you live on .75 acres or 20, let me share some common chicken-raising mistakes.
 I know many others have to when raising chickens.
 But, if you want to get started with chickens and not look like an amateur, be sure NOT to make these common chicken raising mistakes.

 Common Chicken Raising Mistakes that Make You Look Like an Amateur

 Thinking Your Hens will Loving Accept Your New Baby Chicks

 My husband and I research a lot.
-I am so thankful for the free resources we have at our fingertips so I knew there would, I mean could be a little hiccup. 🙂 I am hyper.
-I like to just see what happens.
+I am so thankful for the free resources we have at our fingertips.
+I knew there would; I mean could be a little hiccup. 🙂 I am hyper.
+I like to see what happens.

 Not making Your Coop Big Enough

 In the town we started raising chickens in, we were only allowed six hens.
 So we ended up building our coop to accommodate just that.
 Yet even when they got bigger, it wasn’t the lifestyle I wanted them living.

 The technical space that chickens need is probably not as much as you think- but if you are planning on having more chickens later on- and you probably will, they are addicting, then why not build your coop a bit bigger.

 We started to free-range our chickens on our 0.75 acres on a super busy road in a town.
 We didn’t have a house on one side of us, but there were houses all around us going the other direction.
 Although there wasn’t a defined line in free-range your birds in the town- where a store plaza was just off our back yard through a small shrub of trees, our chickens did NOT stay in our yard.